 Interpretation of Net Working Capital (NWC)

-If we see technically, it is not a ratio but an absolute value.
-It’s a measure of liquidity position of a business.
-For a healthy financial liquidity position, at least, a positive net working capital is a must.
-Negative net working capital suggests that the firm is not capable enough to pay off its short-term obligations.
+It is not a ratio but an absolute value if we see it technically.
+It’s a measure of the liquidity position of a business.
+For a healthy financial liquidity position, a positive net working capital is a must.
+Whereas, the negative net working capital suggests that the firm is not capable of paying off its short-term obligations.

 |New Working Capital||1,000,000||150,000|

-Even if we notice the significant increase in the net working capital of Firm A in the next year, we cannot say that its liquidity position has improved.
-Commenting on liquidity position of a business or firm would necessitate comparison between current asset and current liabilities.
-Current ratio, quick ratio and absolute cash ratio are a better measure for liquidity position of a firm.
+Even if we notice the significant increase in the NWC of Firm A in the next year, we cannot say that its liquidity position has improved.
+Commenting on the liquidity position of a business or firm would necessitate a comparison between current assets and current liabilities.
+The current ratio, quick ratio, and absolute cash ratio are better measures of the liquidity position of a firm.